-After three years, and on the advice of some American actors who she had worked with in Sydney, she made the decision to move to America rather than England, to further her career.
+After three years, the ambitious young actress made the decision to move to America rather than England, which, embroiled in the Great War, was difficult to access.
 She had a letter of introduction to Cecil B de Mille which did not help her when she went to Hollywood to see the great man, who was dismissive of the rather unglamorous figure she presented.
 Undeterred she switched her attention from Hollywood to Broadway and moved to New York.

-In 1924 she had her first major success on Broadway, playing Elise oppostite Louis Calhern in 'Cobra' and she changed her stage name to Judith Anderson.
-Over the course of the next few years she became well known as a talented, dependable actress and in 1927 she toured her native Australia with three plays, 'Tea for Three', 'The Green Hat' and 'Cobra'.
+In 1924 she had her first major success on Broadway, playing Elise opposite Louis Calhern in 'Cobra' and it was at this time that she changed her stage name to Judith Anderson.
+Her star was rising and she firmly established herself as a genuine talent with 'The Dove' in 1925 which played for over 100 performances.
+During the course of the next few years she became well known as a highly talented and dependable performer and in 1927 she toured her native Australia with three plays, 'Tea for Three', 'The Green Hat' and 'Cobra'.

 For the remainder of the 1930's she concentrated on her theater work and she built a reputation a one of the greatest stage actresses of the time.
 In 1932 she appeared in 'Mourning Becomes Electra' and in 1936 she played Gertrude to John Gielguid's Hamlet in New York.
 Her London debut followed in 1937 as Lady Macbeth at the Old Vic opposite Laurence Olivier.